grafana/tempo/docs/tempo/website/metrics-generator/app-performance-mgmt.md

 <p align="center"><img src="../apm-filter-example-numbered.png" alt="APM filter example with numbers"></p>

 If your metrics queries are too specific, they may not return any results.
-In this case, the updated filter returned no data.

-Updating the filter to be less specific returns more results.
+Updating the filter to be less specific returns a result.
 In this case, the results show only span metrics data associated with the `span_name` label with a value of `/base.Ruler/Rules`.
 No service graph data was available.

 <p align="center"><img src="../apm-filter-example2.png" alt="APM filter example with one results"></p>